teleport-kube-agent Chart Reference

 log.level

-Type | Default value |
+| Type | Default |

-, which is recommended in production.
+The default is INFO, which is recommended in production.

-is useful during first-time setup or to see more detailed logs for debugging.
+DEBUG is useful during first-time setup or to see more detailed logs for debugging.

 log.output

-sets the output destination for the Teleport process.
+log.output sets the output destination for the Teleport process.

 to use that destination.

-The value can also be set to a file path (such as /var/log/teleport.log
+The value can also be set to a file path (such as /var/log/teleport.log)

 log.format

-Possible values are text
+Possible values are text (default) or json.

 log.extraFields

-See the Teleport config file reference for more details on possible values for extra_fields
+more details on possible values for extra_fields.

 affinity

-Type | Default value |
+| Type | Default |

 object | {} |